niplav/site/reward.md

 ### Small Changes

-On the less invasive side, I imagine two different improvements:
+On the less invasive side, I can propose one small improvement:

 #### Drop the Age Limit